 Council currently applies a Residential Garbage Service Charge for the collection and disposal of residential waste to all residential land properties eligible for a Council waste service.
-The Residential Garbage Charge provides for the collection and disposal of general waste, recyclables, kerbside bundled green waste and kerbside hard rubbish.
+The Residential Garbage Charge provides for the collection and disposal of general waste, recyclables, food organics and green organics (FOGO), kerbside bundled green waste and kerbside hard rubbish.

-For declared residential service areas, the service composition is an 80L general waste bin and a 240L recycling bin.
+For declared residential service areas, the service composition is an 80L general waste bin, a 240L recycling bin and a 240L green FOGO bin.
 In addition, kerbside bundled green waste and kerbside hard waste services are provided.
-Residents may apply for a 120L general waste bin or a 240L green waste bin.
-These are both charged services.